 Start Setting Goals

-Ask yourself this – What are my goals for the upcoming 1 year, 3 years, 5, 10 years?
+Ask yourself this: What are my goals for the upcoming 1 year, 3 years, 5 years, or even 10 years?

-If you are to take some time out to set your goals now, I can guarantee you that you will definitely experience more growth as a person.
-By just spending a few minutes to articulate some aspirations that have been in your mind, you will experience more progress in your life a year from now than compared to if you don’t. 🙂
+If you just take some time out to set your goals now, I can guarantee you that you will definitely experience more growth as a person.
+By just spending a few minutes to articulate some aspirations that have been in your mind, you will experience more progress in your life a year from now than if you don’t. 🙂